 I am one of six brothers and we all played sports….so there were a lot of pairs of shoes in the house and it was a big expense so I suppose she did want to extend the life of the shoes as much as possible.
 I just got used to what I thought was my size.
 Then I ran my first 10K and both my big toenails turned black.
 That’s when my Dr. told me I was wearing shoes at least a ½ size too small...maybe even a full size too small.
 I did switch but it took me a while to get used to the new size and accept that that’s what the correct size was meant to feel like.

 According to the American Academy of Orthopaedic Surgeons (AAOS), there should be at least a 1/2 inch space between your longest toe and the tip of your shoe and the toe box — the front area of the shoe — should have enough room so that you can wiggle your toes.
 Your toes should never feel cramped in an athletic shoe.

-• Wear the same type of socks you’ll wear with your new shoes.
+- • Wear the same type of tennis socks you’ll wear with your new pickleball shoes.

-• Measure left and right feet and fit shoes to larger foot.
+- • Measure left and right feet and fit shoes to the larger foot.

 To determine the width of your foot, measure the distance between the two widest points on your traced paper.
 Reduce this number by 1/5-inch (or 5 mm).
 The resulting number is what you use to calculate your width.
 Use the chart below to determine your width.

 To determine the length of your foot, measure the distance between the two longest points on your traced paper.
 Subtract 1/5 of an inch (or 5 mm) from this number.
 The resulting number is what you use to calculate your shoe length.